the-vishh/Foundsy/README.md

 ## 🔒 Security

-Security is a top priority for F. Here's how we protect user data:
+Security is a top priority for Foundsy.
+Here's how we protect user data:

 ### Data Protection
 - **End-to-End Encryption**: All sensitive communications are encrypted